 Studying your Bible independently by leading of the Holy Spirit is honestly the most important Bible study tool.
-But He’s more than just a tool so that’s why I didn’t include Him in this list. 🙂 But…having Bible study books and devotionals (like my free Proverbs 31 Woman devotional) can help you so much with having a direction.
+But He’s more than just a tool so that’s why I didn’t include Him in this list. ð But…having Bible study books and devotionals (like my Proverbs 31 Woman Bible Study or another great women’s Bible study) can help you so much with having a direction.

 However, even if you opt to use an external Bible study book or devotional, be sure to still allow the Holy Spirit to lead you.
 People aren’t perfect and they don’t always get things right.
 So make sure you’re comparing everything you study against God’s Word to make sure it’s true.